jdegger1/2025SpinMotorTutorial/README.md

 - constructors and methods
 - and parameters and arguments

-Then go to SpinMotorCmd, it covers:
+### SpinMotorCmd
+Then create a command with name [SpinMotorCmd](https://github.com/jdegger1/2025SpinMotorTutorial/blob/main/src/main/java/frc/robot/Commands/SpinMotorCmd.java), it will cover:
 - instance variables vs. local variables
 - this
 - addRequirements
 - and initialize, execute, end, and is finished

+### RobotContainer
-Then go to RobotContainer, it covers:
+Then go to [RobotContainer](https://github.com/jdegger1/2025SpinMotorTutorial/blob/main/src/main/java/frc/robot/RobotContainer.java), it will cover:
 - Use of subsystems and commands
 - joysticks
 - configureBindings